rlue/photein/README.md

 ### Xferase

-Xferase is a background service built on top of photein.
-It watches a directory of your choosing, and whenever any files are placed there, it automatically imports them into your photo library.
+Xferase watches a directory of your choosing (its “inbox”), and whenever any files are placed there, it automatically imports them into your photo library.